WELCOME! Find what you need

 What is Multiplication Fluency, and Why Does It Matter?

-When students are fluent in their times tables, they can focus on larger math concepts and feel more successful overall.
+When students are fluent in their times tables, they have more brain power to focus on larger math concepts, plus they feel more successful overall.

 Why Multiplication Fluency Matters: